GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 # Data Platform

-This module implements an opinionated Data Platform (DP) Architecture that creates and setup projects and related resources that compose an end-to-end data environment.
+This module implements an opinionated Data Platform Architecture that creates and setup projects and related resources that compose an end-to-end data environment.

 The code is intentionally simple, as it's intended to provide a generic initial setup and then allow easy customizations to complete the implementation of the intended design.